 Her experience of over 30 years of practicing in different fields and above all, her specialization in Labor matters are recognized in some of the most important legal ranking guides:

-- Recognized by LACCA as "Thought Leader 2018" in Labour categories
+- Recognized by LACCA as "Thought Leader 2018 and 2019" in Labour categories

 - Listed in Chambers Latin America